federal-geospatial-platform/CDTK-Documentation/docs/source/data.rst

 2.2.2.
 Map and data projection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The CDTK only support the 6 Coordinate Reference Systems (CRS) below.
+The DDR only support the 6 Coordinate Reference Systems (CRS) below.
 All the layers need to have the same CRS than the project.

 	+------+---------------------------------------------+
 	| EPSG | Description                                 |